kewlamogh/ninja/README.md

 # story

-The game is about a ninja - I will call him BigNinja - who is a too huge to be as mobile as the other Ninjas.
+The game is about a ninja - more commonly known as BigNinja - who is a too huge to be as mobile as the other Ninjas.
 He gets bullied and gets shunned from the Ninja community after Ninja Academy.

-However, he meets a Ninja who is *bigger than him* - Sangosan - but has recieved the same treatment.
+However, he meets a Ninja who is *bigger than him* - Sangosan - who has recieved the same treatment.
 Bent upon revenge, Sangosan amasses lots of Ninja followers who agreed with him.
 He wants to destroy every normal-sized ninja who ever bullied him.

 BigNinja had good intentions and did not mean harm to any of the Ninjas, so BigNinja refused Sangosan's offer to join his army.
-Angered by his refusal, Sangosan sends his forces to attack BigNinja until they killed him.
+Angered by his refusal, Sangosan sends his forces to attack BigNinja until they kill him.

 In this game, you are BigNinja and you have to kill Sangosan and his allies.